abeeb556/Energy-System-Modeling-Projects/README.md

 Overview

-The Component Oriented Modeling and Optimization open-source package (COMANDO) and Gurobi were utilized to model the various components and solve the mathematically formulated problems respectively.
+The Component Oriented Modeling and Optimization open-source package (COMANDO) and GLPK were utilized to model the various components and solve the mathematically formulated problems respectively.

 2) The modeling framework and simulation results for a study evaluating the potential for transporting green hydrogen from West Africa countries to Europe via existing and proposed natural gas pipeline corridors.